2024 Graland Country Day Spain and Morocco Program

 The Itinerary

-We do everything possible to run safe, engaging, and immersive programs for our travelers, but given the unpredictable nature of international travel we must remain flexible in our planning.
-Changes to a schedule are uncommon but if inclement weather pushes us off course or an unexpected opportunity arises which travelers are excited about, we reserve the right to adjust programming in the best interest of the group.
+We do everything possible to abide by itineraries as originally planned, but decades of experience teaches that we must be flexible in our planning.
+Changes to a trip’s schedule are uncommon, but Walking Tree reserves the right to make adjustments to programming in the best interest of the group.

-Day | Location | Description | Lodging |
+| Day | Location | Description | Lodging |

-March 20 | USA - Madrid | Today the group will travel from the USA to Madrid, Spain, arriving the following day. | Airplane |
+| March 20 | USA - Madrid | Today the group will travel from the USA to Madrid, Spain, arriving the following day. | Airplane |

-March 21 | Madrid | We'll arrive in Madrid and settle into the hotel after the long day of travel.
+| March 21 | Madrid | We'll arrive in Madrid and settle into the hotel after the long day of travel.
 Later, we'll hold an orientation meeting to discuss the upcoming trip in detail before heading out to explore our neighborhood and have dinner near Plaza Santa Ana. | TOC Hotel |

-March 22 | Madrid | Today we'll visit the Prado museum to admire the collections in one of the most impressive art museums in the world.
+| March 22 | Madrid | Today we'll visit the Prado museum to admire the collections in one of the most impressive art museums in the world.
 In the afternoon we'll stroll through the Retiro Park, once the king's personal refuge, and enjoy churros con chocolate along the old winding streets.
 Later we'll have dinner in a recently renovated traditional food market. | TOC Hotel |

-March 23 | Madrid - Granada | After breakfast we'll travel south to Granada, one of the most idyllic cities in all of Spain, which was once the thriving capital of the Moorish empire.
+| March 23 | Madrid - Granada | After breakfast we'll travel south to Granada, one of the most idyllic cities in all of Spain, which was once the thriving capital of the Moorish empire.
 In the afternoon we'll have a guided tour of the old Albayzin, the traditional Gypsy neighborhood and the historic Jewish quarter. | Monasterio Basilio |

-March 24 | Granada | We'll have a guided tour of Alhambra during the day, one of the most photogenic places on the planet.
+| March 24 | Granada | We'll have a guided tour of Alhambra during the day, one of the most photogenic places on the planet.
 Afterwards, we'll have some free time to wander through the old quarter, possibly visit a traditional Moroccan tea house, and attend a flamenco performance in a cave above town this evening. | Monasterio Basilio |

-March 25 | Granada - Sevilla | Morning departure to Sevilla, stopping on the way at an olive farm where some of the finest organic olive oil in the world is produced.
+| March 25 | Granada - Sevilla | Morning departure to Sevilla, stopping on the way at an olive farm where some of the finest organic olive oil in the world is produced.
 We'll arrive in the afternoon to Sevilla and have a dinner of delicious tapas. | Hostal Plaza de Santa Cruz |

-March 26 | Sevilla | This morning we'll engage in a service activity, details forthcoming.
+| March 26 | Sevilla | This morning we'll engage in a service activity, details forthcoming.
 Afterwards we'll explore the city, including the impressive cathedral where Christopher Columbus is buried and the sprawling Plaza España.
 In the afternoon we visit "Setas de Sevilla" to take in the impressive views.
 In the evening we look forward to a fun dinner in Barrio Santa Cruz. | Hostal Plaza de Santa Cruz |

-March 27 | Sevilla - Casablanca | After breakfast we'll take a short flight across the Straight of Gibraltar to Casablanca, Morocco.
+| March 27 | Sevilla - Casablanca | After breakfast we'll take a short flight across the Straight of Gibraltar to Casablanca, Morocco.
 After settling into our local Riad and enjoying a delicious lunch, we'll begin our Moroccan adventure by heading out on a walking tour of the old medina in the city's center.
 A feast for the senses, this libertine network of alleyways and stalls is a mesmerizing experience and offers a great chance to snap up some cool souvenirs!
 Dinner to follow. | Casablanca Riad |

-March 28 | Casablanca | After breakfast it's off visiting the Hassan II Mosque; the largest mosque in Africa and the 13th largest in the world (its minaret is also the world's tallest at 689 ft.).
+| March 28 | Casablanca | After breakfast it's off visiting the Hassan II Mosque; the largest mosque in Africa and the 13th largest in the world (its minaret is also the world's tallest at 689 ft.).
 The walls are composed of handcrafted marble and the roof is retractable; it also stands on a promontory looking out to the Atlantic Ocean, allowing worshippers to pray over the sea.
 Students will take a guided tour inside the mosque and then pair up in groups to photograph and explore it’s stunning exterior architecture.
 This afternoon we'll enjoy a cooking class that will include a fabulous and celebratory final dinner! | Casablanca Riad |

-March 29 | Casablanca - USA | Today we'll depart for the airport to catch our international flight home. | Your own bed! |
+| March 29 | Casablanca - USA | Today we'll depart for the airport to catch our international flight home. | Your own bed! |

 Accommodations

-In order to provide a safe and memorable experience, we follow strict guidelines when choosing program accommodations.
-Walking Tree partners with locally-operated, three-star equivalent hotels and guest houses which are centrally located, clean and safe.
+In order to provide a safe and memorable experience, we follow strict guidelines when choosing group accommodations.
+Walking Tree partners with hotels and guest houses which are centrally located, locally operated, clean and safe.
+We inspect each partner hotel to ensure they meet these standards.

 TOC Hotel Madrid